-- Since 2017, we have concentrated a substantial portion of our research and development efforts on the treatment of Alzheimer's disease, an area of research that has seen significant failure rates.
-Further, our product candidates are based on new scientific approaches and novel technology, which makes it difficult to predict the time and cost of product candidate development and likelihood of success. - We are heavily dependent on the success of simufilam, our product candidate which is still under development.
-If this product candidate does not receive regulatory approval, we will be unable to generate product revenue and our business will be harmed. - We have a limited operating history in our business targeting Alzheimer's disease and no history of product approvals for commercial sale, which may make it difficult to evaluate our current business and predict our future success and viability. - We cannot give any assurance that we will file for regulatory approval for any of our product candidates, or that if we file for approval, our product candidates will receive regulatory approval, which is necessary before they can be commercialized. - There can be no assurance that results of smaller Phase 1 and Phase 2 clinical trials or open-label study with simufilam will be reproduced in our large Phase 3 studies that are required to demonstrate safety and efficacy in order to potentially receive regulatory approval. - Clinical results observed in our open-label study with simufilam are not regulatory evidence of drug safety or efficacy. - We may encounter substantial delays in our clinical studies or may not be able to conduct or complete our clinical studies on the timelines we expect, if at all. - If physicians and patients do not accept and use our drugs, we will not achieve sufficient product revenues and our business will suffer.
+- We have concentrated a substantial portion of our research and development efforts on the treatment of Alzheimer's disease, an area of research that has seen significant failure rates.
+Further, our product candidates are based on new scientific approaches and novel technology, which makes it difficult to predict the time and cost of product candidate development and likelihood of success. - We are heavily dependent on the success of simufilam, our lead product candidate which is still under development.
+If this product candidate fails one or both of our ongoing Phase 3 trials, or does not receive regulatory approval, we will be unable to generate product revenue and our business will be harmed. - We have a limited operating history in our business targeting Alzheimer's disease and no history of product approvals for commercial sale, which may make it difficult to evaluate our current business and predict our future success and viability. - We cannot give any assurance that we will file for regulatory approval for any of our product candidates, or that if we file for approval, our product candidates will receive regulatory approval, which is necessary before they can be commercialized. - There can be no assurance that promising results of smaller Phase 1 and Phase 2 clinical trials or 24-month safety study with simufilam will be reproduced in our large Phase 3 studies. - Clinical results observed in our smaller Phase 1 and Phase 2 clinical trials or 24-month safety study with simufilam are not regulatory evidence of drug safety or efficacy. - We may encounter substantial delays in our clinical studies or may not be able to conduct or complete our clinical studies on the timelines we expect, if at all. - If physicians and patients do not accept and use our drugs, we will not achieve sufficient product revenues and our business will suffer. - We currently have no in-house capabilities to manufacture or commercialize our product candidates, and we rely on a thirdparty commercial drug manufacturing organization for clinical drug supplies.
+If we are unable to develop our own manufacturing, sales, marketing and distribution capabilities, or if we are not successful in contracting with third parties for these services on favorable terms, or at all, our product revenues could be adversely impacted. - We may need to rely on clinical results generated predominately, or even solely, from patients with mild Alzheimer's disease to show evidence of efficacy in our Phase 3 clinical trials, if any, and this may present more or different challenges in our efforts to develop simufilam. - Our clinical studies may fail to demonstrate substantial evidence of the safety and efficacy of our product candidates, which would prevent, delay, or limit the scope of regulatory approval and commercialization.